 P.S.
 Volunteering is a great way to give with your hands if giving with your funds is out of reach (plus a great way to make new friends!)

-What if I have a disability, is the space accessible?
+is the space accessible?

 Lab/Shul is committed to creating “everybody friendly” spaces for people of differing abilities and needs to the best of our ability.
 If you have specific questions or concerns, please email email@example.com to discuss your needs.

 Physical Access: The Hammerstein Ballroom has wheelchair and walker accessibility.
 Access to the lobby, main worship space, restrooms, and balconies is possible through ramps and elevators.
 While the curb immediately in front of the building is not cut, both of the street corners at 34th and 8th Ave and 34th and 9th Ave have curb cut access.
 The nearest subway - Penn Station - is an accessible station.

 Sound: If you are sensitive to sound or need to be closer to the speakers, please email firstname.lastname@example.org to ensure you have seats that fit your needs.

 Visual: Lab/Shul projects all of the liturgy used in worship onto large screens, offering “hands free” access to prayer.
 If you would like a printouts of the slides please email email@example.com.